What are renewable portfolio standards?

 In addition to renewable energy standards, some states have clean energy targets or goals.
 These states have defined terms such as carbon-free, carbon-neutral, or clean energy in different ways.
 For example, some states may allow technologies such as nuclear energy, or natural gas with carbon capture and storage, to count toward clean energy policy targets.
 Other states have left implementation to regulatory processes and do not yet have formal guidelines on what qualifies to meet the targets.

-As of September 2019, Maine, New York, California, Hawaii, Nevada, New Mexico, Washington, and the District of Columbia have requirements for 100% clean electricity by 2050.
+As of September 2020, 38 states and the District of Columbia had established an RPS or renewable goal, and in 12 of those states (and the District of Colombia), the requirement is for 100% clean electricity by 2050 or earlier.
 Details on state RPS programs are available in the Database of State Incentives for Renewables & Efficiency® (DSIRE); see summary map.

 A common feature of RPS policies is a renewable electricity credit (REC) trading system that reduces the cost to comply with the RPS.
 A utility that generates more renewable electricity than the RPS requirement may either trade or sell RECs to other electricity suppliers who may not have enough RPS-eligible electricity to meet their RPS requirements.
 Some states make a certain number of credits available for sale.
 In general, only one entity—the generator or the REC holder—may take credit for the renewable attribute of generation from RPS-eligible sources.
 In addition to the cost control mechanism of a REC, many RPS programs have escape clauses if renewable generation exceeds a specified cost threshold.